 Case in point: 2MCE, our own community radio station based on the Bathurst campus.

 2MCE allows students in our communication courses to come together to explore their passions and unleash their creative potential in the realm of broadcast radio.
-CCI students work closely with those from related courses so they can get involved in all aspects of bringing a story to life in the studio.
+Communication students work closely with those from related courses so they can get involved in all aspects of bringing a story to life in the studio.

 That’s right.
 You gain real-life, hands-on experience right from the very start of your course.